May 20 – July 1

-In this intimate six-week workshop, open to beginners and experienced writers, women, men, and all non-binary people, you will tackle various aspects of the subject you’ve always wanted to–but were afraid to write about or perhaps you simply did not find the right workshop until now.
+In this intimate six-week workshop, open to beginners and experienced writers, women, men, and all non-binary people, you will tackle various aspects of the subject you’ve always wanted to–but were afraid to write about, or perhaps you simply did not find the right Safe Space, until now.
 Through examples of well written trauma in memoir, you will find the courage, techniques, and support to write through the trauma and tell your story, build community, and create social change.

 A survivor-leader herself, Mary McBeth, writer, editor, and founder of Memoir Magazine, will be your coach and guide through this process.
 Trauma-sensitive at all times, this memoir writing workshop is totally unique in a number of ways:

-- Using pseudonyms, all participants will remain anonymous to each other, removing the most common inhibitor to honest writing and to telling your deepest truth;
+- Using pseudonyms, participants will remain anonymous to each other, removing the most common inhibitor to honest writing and to telling your deepest truth;

 - This writing workshop addresses the often overlooked emotional (self-care) aspects of memoir writing, as well as the elements of craft;

 - a workshop where everyone is supportive and open to hearing your story without judgement, committed to helping you develop your voice and finding the best ways to get your story out in front of readers.